publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395mm.md

 >     “(a) __Medicare Insured Group Demonstration Projects.—__

->         “(1) The Secretary of Health and Human Services (in this subsection referred to as the ‘Secretary’) may provide for capitation demonstration projects (in this subsection referred to as ‘projects’) with an entity which is an eligible organization with a contract with the Secretary under section 1876 of the Social Security Act \[this section\] or which meets the restrictions and requirements of this subsection.
+>         “(1) The Secretary of Health and Human Services (in this subsection referred to as the ‘Secretary’) may provide for capitation demonstration projects (in this subsection referred to as ‘projects’) with an entity which is an eligible organization with a contract with the Secretary under section 1876 of the Social Security Act \[[42 U.S.C.
+1395mm][/us/usc/t42/s1395mm]\] or which meets the restrictions and requirements of this subsection.
 The Secretary may not approve a project unless it meets the requirements of this subsection.

->         “(2) The Secretary may not conduct more than 3 projects and may not expend, from funds under title XVIII of the Social Security Act \[this subchapter\], more than $600,000,000 in any fiscal year for all such projects.
+>         “(2) The Secretary may not conduct more than 3 projects and may not expend, from funds under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\], more than $600,000,000 in any fiscal year for all such projects.

 >         “(3)

 >          The per capita rate of payment under a project—

->             “(A) may be based on the adjusted average per capita cost (as defined in section 1876(a)(4) of the Social Security Act \[subsec. (a)(4) of this section\]) determined only with respect to the group of individuals involved (rather than with respect to medicare beneficiaries generally), but
+>             “(A) may be based on the adjusted average per capita cost (as defined in section 1876(a)(4) of the Social Security Act \[[42 U.S.C.
+1395mm(a)(4)][/us/usc/t42/s1395mm/a/4]\]) determined only with respect to the group of individuals involved (rather than with respect to medicare beneficiaries generally), but

 >             “(B)